Hamat Gader

 Hamat Gader (חַמַּת גָּדֵר; חמתא דגדר, hammata degader; Ἑμμαθά, Emmatha or ῎Αμαθα, Amatha; الحمة السورية al-Hamma) is a hot springs site in the Yarmuk River valley, located in an area under Israeli control, near the Golan Heights and the border with Jordan.
 It contains a spa, modern and ancient baths, a crocodilians farm and a zoo.

 Hamat Gader, known for its health benefits and recreation since classical antiquity, was mentioned in several historical texts.
 Built by the Romans in the 2nd century, the site featured a bath complex and a theater.
 An ancient synagogue, complete with mosaics and inscriptions, also stood within its walls.
 Despite earthquakes damaging the site in the 7th and 8th centuries, it continued to attract visitors until abandonment in the 9th century, eventually becoming buried beneath silt.

-It is set on several mineral springs with temperatures up to 50 °C.
+It is set on several mineral springs, the hottest of which reaches temperatures of up to 52 °C.

-Geography
+Geography and geology

-The site is located in what was a demilitarized zone between Israel and Syria from 1949 to 1967.
-The site is next to the Jordanian border, and about 10 km from the tripoint of Israel, Jordan and Syria.
+Hamat Gader lies in the valley of the Yarmuk River, near the southern edge of the Golan Heights and close to the border with Jordan, about 10 km from the tripoint shared by Israel, Jordan, and Syria.

+The site's geothermal activity is linked to its position along the Dead Sea Transform, the fault system that forms part of the boundary between the African and Arabian tectonic plates.
+Movement along this fault has shaped the Jordan Rift Valley and periodically generated earthquakes in the region, including one that damaged the bath complex in the 7th century CE.

+Five springs rise at the site: four are hot, mineral-rich, and sulfurous, and one yields fresh, cool water.
+The hottest, Ein al-Maqla, historically the main source for the Roman-era baths, reaches temperatures of up to 52 °C (126 °F).
+The spring that supplies the modern bathing pools, Ein Balsam, flows at a comparatively cooler 40–42 °C (104–108 °F) and a rate of 500–700 cubic metres per hour.

+A geochemical study of the springs found their waters to be mixtures of two distinct water sources, both ultimately derived from rainfall that infiltrated the ground and was subsequently heated at depth before resurfacing.

 Etymology

 The ancient Hebrew name, Hammat Gader or Hammath Gader, means hot springs of Gader, also translated as Hammath-by-Gadara.
 The ruins of the ancient city of Gadara stand south of Hammat Gader, on the plateau edge above the springs, in modern Umm Qais.

 The Arabic name Al-Hammeh or El-Hamma dates back to the medieval period and also relates to "hot springs".
-The name of the tell located near the site, Tell Bani, is a corruption of the Latin word meaning "baths".
+The ancient synagogue was uncovered on the mound known as Tell Bani, whose name is a corruption of the Greek word balaneion (βαλανειον), meaning "bath".